fruition

 Did you know?

 Fruition must come from the word fruit, right?
-Not exactly.
-Fruition and fruit are related (both ultimately come from the Latin verb frui, meaning "to enjoy"), but they were derived independently.
+Not exactly—the apple falls a little further from the tree than one might think.
+Fruition and fruit are related (both ultimately come from the Latin verb frui, meaning "to enjoy"), but they came about independently.
 The original meaning of fruition had nothing to do with fruit.
-Rather, when the term was first used in the early 15th century, it meant only "pleasurable use or possession."
-Not until the 19th century did fruition develop a second meaning, "the state of bearing fruit," possibly as the result of a mistaken assumption that fruition evolved from fruit.
+Rather, when the term was first used in the 15th century, it meant only "pleasurable use or possession," as when playwright and Shakespeare contemporary Christopher Marlowe wrote of "the sweet fruition of an earthly crown."
+Not until several centuries later did fruition develop a second meaning, "the state of bearing fruit," possibly as the result of a mistaken assumption that fruition evolved from fruit.
 The "state of bearing fruit" sense was followed quickly by the figurative application to anything that can be "realized" and metaphorically bear fruit, such as a plan or a project.

 These were dreams of long standing that had finally come to fruition Nicholas Fraser, Harper's, September 1996